astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- Added functionality for using plugins to generate custom views in the Airflow UI.
+- Added functionality for using plugins to generate custom menu items in the Airflow UI.
 This feature will be fully available on Astro in a future release.
 - Updated `sqlparse` to `0.5.0`.
 - Upgraded [Gunicorn](https://gunicorn.org/) to `22.0.0`.